Can A Personality Test Help Me Find True Love?

 So what should I do instead?
 "You probably have a long list of expectations but if we want to be realistic, as no one is perfect, I suggest to think about five non-negotiable values or characteristics you are looking for in a potential partner," she says.

 These, she adds, can vary.
-For short-term relationships it could be comparing how you both utilise your spare time, while for longer term relationships it might be whether family time is valued.
+For short-term relationships it could be comparing how you both utilize your spare time, while for longer term relationships it might be whether family time is valued.

 "Anything that opens conversation up has meaning," she adds.
 "The more you are aware and clear about what you want, the more likely you are to find it."